sciZer0/7/v/README.md

 Including, each **new** global b2p project will have the good opportunity to start up very powerfully.

-Since any global b2p project in a specific industry might use this biggest user base, it might mighty increase the competition among the projects — especially among web-native projects — forcing the projects to provide the comsumers/users with only the best conditions.
+Since any global b2p project in a specific industry might use this biggest user-base, it might mighty increase the competition among the projects — especially among web-native projects — forcing the projects to provide the comsumers/users with only the best conditions.

-Moreover, such a situation will especially-extremely effect the blockchain industry which is web-native and where additionally code and ideas are already open and free, and where often the long-before-achieved user-base is the only advantage.
+Moreover, such a situation will especially-effect the blockchain industry which is web-native and where additionally code and ideas are already open and free, and where often the long-before-achieved user-base is the only advantage of a blockchain.

 The changes in the blockchain industry will be especially-huge.

-Thanks to the new paradigm, each "old" blockchain created before 2023 or so might definitely be perceived in the future as **absolutely-unpopular** — since each new blockchain might easily start up with the biggest-ever user base of billions of people.
+Thanks to this new paradigm, each "old" blockchain created before 2023 or so might definitely be perceived in the future as **absolutely-unpopular** — since each new blockchain might easily start up with the biggest-ever global user-base of billions of people.

-Additionally, thanks to the new revolutionary blockchain protocol (described below), each "old" blockchain, being a big social system, might definitely be perceived in the future as simultaneously
+Additionally, thanks to the new revolutionary blockchain protocol (described below), each "old" blockchain created before 2023 or so, undoubtedly being a big social system, might definitely be perceived in the future as simultaneously

 * **unjust**
 * **undemocratic**
+* **non-ecological**
 * **inefficient**.

+In turn, all these 5 negative qualities together

+* unpopularness
+* unjustness
+* undemocraticness
+* unecologicness
+* ineffectiveness

-All these 4 negative qualities together (unpopularity,  unjustness,  undemocracy and inefficiency) might increasingly prevent each "old" blockchain  from getting mass adoption in the long run.
+might increasingly prevent each "old" blockchain  from getting mass adoption in the long run.

 *More on the above below.*